Robert Cavanah

-Robert Cavanah is a Scottish stage and film actor, writer, director and producer.
+Robert Alexander Cavanah (born December 1965) is a Scottish stage and film actor, writer, director and producer.

 Biography

 Robert Cavanah was born in Edinburgh.
 He attended James Gillespie's High School in Edinburgh followed by the Royal Scottish Academy of Music and Drama in 1986.
 However, he left after just one term but went on to graduate from a three-year acting course at Drama Centre London in 1994, part of the University of the Arts London.